-9.2.3 The Issuer's approved business areas
+9.2.3 Area of activity

 The Issuer has been permitted by the DFSA to perform activities as a ship finance institute according to the Act.
 The Issuer's cross-border activities may in some cases require separate regulatory license, exemption from license or permission.
 The Issuer may rely on external counsel to identify or interpret such requirements.